RIPE-NCC/whois/README.md

 You can configure Ajc in the Preferences as follows:

+* First install the AspectJ plugin provided by JetBrains from the IDE plugin repository
 * Go to Build, Execution, Deployment -> Compiler -> Java Compiler
 * Choose "Use Compiler: Ajc"
 * Configure Path to aspectjtools.jar, e.g. ~/.m2/repository/org/aspectj/aspectjtools/1.9.8/aspectjtools-1.9.7.jar